 In evaluating how to define the government, for financial reporting purposes, the Board has considered all potential component units.
 The decision to include a potential component unit in the reporting entity was made by applying the criteria set forth in GASB Statement No. 14, The Financial Reporting Entity, and as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units.
-Under these guidelines the reporting entity consists of the primary government, organizations for which the primary government is financially accountable, organizations for which the primary government is not financially accountable, organizations for which the nature and significance of the primary government, and any other organization for which the nature and significance of the relationship with the primary government is such that exclusion could cause the Port's financial statements to be misleading or incomplete.
+Under these guidelines the reporting entity consists of the primary government, organizations for which the primary government is financially accountable, organizations for which the primary government is not financially accountable, organizations that raise and hold economic resources for the direct benefit of the primary government, and any other organization for which the nature and significance of the relationship with the primary government is such that exclusion could cause the Port's financial statements to be misleading or incomplete.